mwohlfender/R_overdispersion_cluster_size/README.md

 The estRodis package can be found here: https://github.com/mwohlfender/estRodis_test

 ### C.2 Emma Hodcroft's sc2_k repository
 The structuring of sequence data into clusters of identical sequences was done by Emma Hodcroft.
-Her code can be found here: https://github.com/emmahodcroft/sc2_rk
+Her code can be found here: [GitHub Emma Hodcroft: sc2_rk_public](https://github.com/emmahodcroft/sc2_rk_public)

 ### C.3 Name convention
 Whenever "model one" is mentioned in comments in the code, this refers to the standard model developed in the paper and "model two" refers to the alternative model described in the section "Sensitivity analysis" of the supplementary material.